tapyu/awesome-embedded-ai-dsp-projects/README.md

 Digital Signal Processing and Artificial Intelligence are usual fields of knowledge for scientists and engineers.
 Nevertheless, it is customary the craving of trying to put their codes into the real world.

-Experimenting and building embedded systems capable of interacting with the outside world is the way to go, and this list of theory-besed project tutorials is your remedy :sunglasses:.
+Experimenting and building embedded systems capable of interacting with the outside world is the way to go, and this list of theory-based project tutorials is your remedy :sunglasses:.

 ## Related awesome